 That’s what happened to Ignace Lecleir, head of TRB Group.
 In early February, Lecleir told me revenue had fallen 95 percent.
 Just one of his restaurants remained open, casual dining venue Hulu, with the other three—TRB Hutong, TRB Forbidden City and Merci—indefinitely shut.
 With staff to support, including some quarantined outside Beijing, and prospects for rent relief unknown, the situation seemed dire.

 February 5: Launched a custom-made delivery program for Hulu’s food and drink menus.
 Rather than use a third-party delivery company as do the vast majority of restaurants, he made a team from scratch, including staff from the closed TRB Group restaurants.
 This was partly for safety reasons, as it gave him control of his food from kitchen door to customer door, with no need for the ambiguity of a third party.
+And it was partly to keep staff from the closed venues working.

 In terms of wine, options started at just rmb88 (US$12) per bottle.

-February 22: Started “cleaning the cellar” by setting out dozens of bottles of wine daily at Hulu, priced at rmb150 (US$21), for drinking in store or takeaway.
+February 22: Started “cleaning the cellar” by setting out dozens of bottles of wine daily at Hulu, priced rmb150 (US$21), for drinking in store or takeaway.
 On any given day, you would have picks from Portugal, France, Chile, the U.S., Spain, China and elsewhere.
-Superb value for that part of town and for those consumers determined to go out.
+Superb value for that part of town and for consumers determined to go out.

 February 28: Launched a wine packages delivery program, starting with six options, from rmb150 (US$21) for two bottles.
 (In that particular case, both labels are imported by Lecleir in order to maximize value.)
 Themes included Australian Shiraz, sparkling, Italian, Old World and Burgundy.
 This helped importers / distributors who had seen restaurant / bar sales go bone dry.
 Lecleir doubled as sub-distributor and provided them much-needed revenue.
 (The image above is one of the several package options launched.)